FHIR Client for Retrieving and Posting FHIR Resources#

 applications/ehr_query_llm/fhir/packageHAP.sh

-Once the HAP is created, it can then be saved and restored on the target deployment host, and run with docker run
+Once the HAP is created, it can then be saved and restored on the target deployment host, and run with the docker run

 docker run -it --rm --net host holohub-fhir-x64-workstation-dgpu-linux-amd64:1.0 \